 Covid-19 turned the argument for on premise cloud on its head.
 Experience showed that those businesses that had argued the case that on premise cloud services meant maintaining control and having close oversight of their data assets, found the opposite was true.
 IT managers have had to make hard decisions about how to fix servers, manage upgrades and trouble-shoot during lockdown.
 At the same, businesses with hosted cloud environments were able to operate almost seamlessly.

-The US data centre market is estimated to be US $ XX Billion in 2020 and expected to grow at a CAGR of XX% by 2026.
+The US data center market is estimated to be US $ XX Billion in 2020 and expected to grow at a CAGR of XX% by 2026.
 As a developed countries, the growing popularity of IoT (Internet of Things) introduction of 5G in the market, continuous increasing upload of information in the market, effect of artificial intelligence, adoption of 200/400GbE port, user of online gaming media, etc. says that the data center in the US has to increase at a faster pace.

-The US is expected to see innovation in the field of energy sector.
+The US data center market is expected to see innovation in the field of energy sector.
 The data storage capacity, adoption of lithium – ion batteries and back up energy sources is increasing as well.
 THe utilisation of data centers generates a lot of heat that has to be rejected and managed for servers to continuously cool in minimum time.

 The race between Storage capacity, Processing rate is increasing continuously.
 Companies like Intel and AMD are introducing CPUs with high processing rate like Intel launched its 3rd generation Intel Xeon scalable CPUs named as Ice lake and AMD launched its EPYC Milan Processor.